 My friend, Allen Kelson, says "When onions are cheap, we freeze baggies of caramelized ones; they're great for moistening sandwiches and also for a gazillion other things."

 Caramelized onions have a million uses, and then some.

 Makes.
 About 1 cup or enough for topping a 12" pizza, for topping 6 sandwiches, or for topping 6 baked potatoes

 Takes.
 5 minutes/span> to prep, and 30 to 45 minutes to cook.

 2 pinches of salt

-1) Peel the onions and and cut them into 1/8 - 1/4" slices (I wear swim goggles to keep from crying).
+1) Peel the onions and and cut them into 1/8 to 1/4" slices (I wear swim goggles to keep from crying).
 Separate them thoroughly.
 Get a large frying pan.
 It is important that you spread the onions out over a large surface, so don't do this in a saucepan or a small frying pan.
 And non-stick is best.
-Over a medium to low heat, melt the butter, stir in the onions, and add the salt.
-Let them cook until they are brown all over but not burned, stirring every 5 minutes or so.
+Over a low heat, melt the butter, stir in the onions til coated, and add the salt.
+Cover for 15 minutes so the can steam with their internal moisture.
+Uncover, turn the heat up to medium, and let them cook, stirring every 5 minutes or so, until they are brown all over but not burned.
 The idea is to slowly extract most of the moisture, burn off the acrid stuff that makes you cry, and turn the copious natural sugars to caramel.

 "I've eaten a river of liver and an ocean of fish!
 I've eaten so much fish, I'm ready to grow gills!
 I've eaten so much liver, I can only make love if I'm smothered in bacon and onions!"Hawkeye Pierce in MASH, the Adam's Rib show